-The RN-BSN program structure is designed to build upon the student's prior education and experience in preparation for professional RN licensure.
+The RN-BSN program structure is designed to build upon a nurse's prior education and experience.
 With this foundational knowledge, the RN-BSN program provides additional practicum knowledge, opportunities to apply new knowledge, and the flexibility to explore practice and individualized topics.